jeremiah-c-leary/vhdl-style-guide/docs/process_rules.rst

 process_005
 ###########

-This rule checks the process keyword is lowercase.
+This rule checks the **process** keyword has proper case.

+..
+NOTE:: The default is lowercase.

 **Violation**